Aditya-Ranjan1234/Vigilance-System/README.md

 2. **Video file issues**:
    - Make sure video files are in a supported format (MP4, AVI, MOV, MKV, WMV, FLV)
-   - Check that the video files are in the correct directory (`vigilance_system/videos`)
+   - Check that the video files are in the correct directory (`videos` with appropriate subdirectories)
-   - Try downloading sample videos using the provided script: `python download_sample_videos.py --all`
+   - Try downloading sample videos using the provided script: `python utils/download_sample_videos.py --all`
    - If a video file won't play, try converting it to MP4 using a tool like FFmpeg

 3. **Slow detection performance**: